rahulsain/Hackerrank_30daysOFcode/README.md

 # Hackerrank_30days of code

-Fisrt try to solve on your own.If facing some difficulty,you can see this.
+First, try to solve it on your own.
+If facing some difficulty, you can see this.

 This is a repository aiming to provide solutions to 30 days code challenge (2020) conducted on hackerrank.
-The solutions are available in the major languages c++, python and javascript as of now.
-It is a great platform to contribute and provide the solutions in other languages too.
+The solutions are available in the major languages c++, python, and javascript as of now.
+It is a great platform to contribute and provide solutions in other languages too.

 **:white_check_mark: ⇒ Completed**